Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 Conceptual analysis is done withing T's which would include intuition statements (which would probably be similar to observation statements in science)

+I'm not doing a rational reconstruction, or faithful reconstruction, of what mathematicians, scientists or philosophers actually do, for it is unimportant and those without proper foundations should be pointed out as having none.
+This is not sociology.
+I do not think that it's important that there just so happen to be humans who just so happen to be mathematicians, philosophers or scientists who just so happen to do things which also contradicts the philosophy presented in this article.
+In that case, the indivudal should be rejected or atleast it should be pointed out that they're not grounding it in phenomenal experience.
+It might not have been humans doing philosophy.
+Humans are just a mere contingency, a tiny speck in the space of possible minds.
+Things could have been different, and a philosophical system should ground itself only in what is completely evidently given i.e sense data.

 Meta-languages and meta-philosophy.
 Avoiding circularity.